ArshRai17/cool-anemone/content/about.md

 *   developed a deep interest in the different ways people discover and process information

-While I know you’ll be thrilled with the results, you’ll also really love how well we’ll work together.

 I identify and understand the user and business needs, enjoy working with designers and developers, and value the importance of communicating clearly and consistently using meaningful language.

 > Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity.
 Charles Mingus